7 Science-Backed Frameworks That Will Rewire Your Brain for Unshakable Confidence

 leans

+on real evidence.
 And you'll start to be like, wow, I'm stacking this evidence.

 Look at this day by day, page by page.
+Look at all the reps.

-And you'll look back three months, six months, six years, and you'll have journals stacked of proof.
+And you'll look back three months, six months, six years, and you'll have journals stacked of of proof.

+Not emotion, but proof to validate your confidence.
 That's what we need, real evidence for ourselves.

-Because a lot of the times you watching right now, you've created a lot in your life.
+Because a lot of the times, you watching right now, you've created a lot in your life.

+You've done a lot in your life, but you still discount yourself.
 You constantly discount your abilities, even though you went through some hard challenges in your life.

 You accomplished some great schooling.
+You learned.

-You developed accomplishments.
+You developed accomplishments. accomplishments.

+You have skills.
 You have the ability to connect with people.

+You have done some incredible things in your life.
 I don't care if you're 18 or you're in your 50s or 60s.

 You have done some amazing things.